2012 National League Championship Series: Game 4

 The second-largest crowd of the year at Busch, 47,062, saw their Redbirds win, 8–3, without the benefit of a home run.
 Adam Wainwright went seven strong innings, giving up only four hits and one run, a homer to Hunter Pence, walking none and striking out five, while Tim Lincecum gave up four runs in 4 2/3 innings.
 The Cardinals struck first in the bottom of the first when Jon Jay hit a leadoff single and Matt Carpenter walked.
 Matt Holliday's RBI single and Allen Craig's sacrifice fly put St. Louis up 2–0.
 Carpenter doubled in the fifth and scored on Holliday's single with Holliday advancing to second on the throw to home.
 One out later, Yadier Molina's RBI single made it 4–1 Cardinals.
-Next inning, Daniel Descalso and Pete Kozma hit back-to-back leadoff singles off of George Kontos.
-After a sacrifice bunt, Jay's two-run double off of Jose Mijares made it 6–1 Cardinals.
-Next inning, Craig hit a leadoff single off of Guillermo Mota and scored on Molina's double.
-Two outs later, Molina scored on Kozma's single off of Jeremy Affeldt.
+Next inning, Daniel Descalso and Pete Kozma hit back-to-back leadoff singles off George Kontos.
+After a sacrifice bunt, Jay's two-run double off Jose Mijares made it 6–1 Cardinals.
+Next inning, Craig hit a leadoff single off Guillermo Mota and scored on Molina's double.
+Two outs later, Molina scored on Kozma's single off Jeremy Affeldt.
 Fernando Salas pitched two innings in relief of Wainwright and, despite allowing a two-run home run to Pablo Sandoval in the ninth, held the Cardinals' lead to put them one win away from the World Series.